Tethik/flask-session-captcha/README.rst

     app.config['CAPTCHA_SESSION_KEY'] = 'captcha_image' # In case you want to use another key in your session to store the captcha:

     # session config
-    app.config['SESSION_TYPE'] = 'redis' # or other type of drivers for session, see flask-session doc Session(app)
+    app.config['SESSION_TYPE'] = 'redis' # or other type of drivers for session, see https://flask-session.readthedocs.io/en/latest/
+    Session(app)
     captcha = FlaskSessionCaptcha(app)